getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/electron.md

 ## Webpack Configuration

-If you are seeing an issue similar to `TypeError: mod.require is not a function` it means webpack is bundling browser and node code together.
-To fix this change the `init` code / include statements of Sentry to:
+If you are seeing an issue similar to `TypeError: mod.require is not a function`, it means that Webpack is bundling your browser and node code together.
+To fix this, change the import statement of Sentry's `init` method to:

 ```js
 const { init } = (process.type === 'browser'